MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 az aks update --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME} --bootstrap-artifact-source Cache --bootstrap-container-registry-resource-id ${REGISTRY_ID} --outbound-type none
 ```

 After the network isolated cluster feature is enabled, nodes in the newly added node pool can bootstrap successfully without egress.
-You must re-image existing node pools so that newly scaled node can bootstrap successfully.
-When you enable the feature on an existing cluster, you need to manually re-image all existing nodes.
+You must reimage existing node pools so that newly scaled node can bootstrap successfully.
+When you enable the feature on an existing cluster, you need to manually reimage all existing nodes.

 ```azurecli-interactive
 az aks upgrade --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME} --node-image-only
 ```

 >[!IMPORTANT]
-> Remember to re-image the cluster's node pools after you enable the network isolated cluster feature.
+> Remember to reimage the cluster's node pools after you enable the network isolated cluster feature.
 Otherwise, the feature won't take effect for the cluster.

 ### Update your ACR ID